Peterpiotr/siguren-documentation/docs/source/installation/controls-installation/connect-ms-control-cabinet.rst

      - C7 – Resolver connector

-Electrical connection of the Motosuiveur
+Electrical connection of the MotoSuiveur
 ==========================================

 .. note::
 	Source: :download:`User Manual-7.4.doc`

-The electrical box of the Motosuiveur® is delivered with cables already in place with the motor and encoder cables and their connectors.
+The electrical box of the MotoSuiveur is delivered with cables already in place with the motor and encoder cables and their connectors.

 See electrical diagram provided in *appendix 4*.